unik-name/docs.unikname.network/docs/cli.md

 #### Parameters

-- `-V, --value` (required): Value of the Unik property to verify.
+- `-V, --value` (required): Value of the UNIKNAME property to verify.
-- `-t, --type` {url}: type of unik property to register.
+- `-t, --type` {url}: type of UNIKNAME property to register.
 Default to "url".

 Some [global parameters](#global-parameters) may apply to this command.